mhmdhussein377/Online-Recipe-website-React-Laravel/README.md

 <a name="tech-stack"></a>
 <img src="./readme/title5.svg"/>

-###  Online Recipes is built using the following technologies:
+###  RecipeHub is built using the following technologies:
+- React: The frontend is developed with React, providing an intuitive and user-friendly interface.
+- Laravel: The backend is powered by Laravel, a PHP web application framework, handling user authentication, recipe management, and interactions.
+- MySQL: MySQL serves as the relational database to store user information, recipe data, comments, and more.

 <br><br>